pmdjdias/ua_computerVision/#02 - Introduction to OpenCV/README.md

 # Lab 2 - Introduction to OpenCV

 ## Outline
+* Image operations
-* Image operations; reading and displaying images with different formats, direct pixel manipulation
+* Reading and displaying images with different formats
+* Direct pixel manipulation
 * Example of a mathematical operation: image subtraction
 * Interaction: selecting pixels and drawing on an image
 * Conversion between color spaces